what you’ll learn:

 -Growing in this era of climate change

-We’ll head to lunch with special guest Dave Dowling, who will join us to answer questions on all things growing.
+Special guest Ellen Frost will join us for lunch to answer questions on selling to florists.
 Lunch will be a lightly facilitated open discussion, and is included in the ticket price.
 Participants will go home with resources and spreadsheet templates.
 We ask that participants share these with their farm team only.
+Class will wrap up around 1:30 pm.

 Class is capped at 12 participants.

-Tickets include materials, coffee and snacks, lunch, and transportation to/from lunch.
+Tickets include materials, coffee and snacks, and a gluten free and vegan lunch catered by Harmony Bakery.

 We cannot accommodate cancellations or refunds due to the limited class size.